static-neurotoxin/S.B.-Tiny-Basic-6809/article.md

 the 6809.
 It is a direct descendant of Li-Chen Wang’s Palo Alto Tiny BASIC (refer to DDJ #5) which its author, James A.
 Hinds, has named Santa Barbara Tiny BASIC.
-SBTB is an example of a transliteration of a large 8080 pro­gram, and contains a number of 6809 techniques which should be useful to those who want to get familiar with the 6809.
-The program was developed on an Apple II with The Mill (which puts the 6809 under the hood) and Technical Systems Consul­tants' operating system, FLEX.
+SBTB is an example of a transliteration of a large 8080 program, and contains a number of 6809 techniques which should be useful to those who want to get familiar with the 6809.
+The program was developed on an Apple II with The Mill (which puts the 6809 under the hood) and Technical Systems Consultants' operating system, FLEX.

 The following introductory paragraphs are the same as